Orders, decorations, and medals of the United Kingdom: Brief history

-Modern honours
+System

-As the head of state, the Sovereign is the 'fount of honour', but the system for identifying and recognising candidates to honour has changed considerably over time.
+As the head of state, the Sovereign is the fount of honour, but the system for identifying and recognising candidates to honour has changed considerably over time.
 Various orders of knighthood have been created (see below) as well as awards for military service, bravery, merit, and achievement which take the form of decorations or medals.
 Most medals are not graded.
-Each one recognises specific service and as such there are normally set criteria which must be met.
+Each one recognises specific service so there are normally set criteria which must be met.
 These criteria may include a period of time and will often delimit a particular geographic region.
 Medals are not normally presented by the Sovereign.
-A full list is printed in the 'order of wear', published (infrequently) by the London Gazette.
+A full list is printed in the "order of wear", published (infrequently) by the London Gazette.

 Orders of honours

-Honours are split into classes ('orders') and are graded to distinguish different degrees of achievement or service, according to various criteria.
-Nominations are reviewed by honours committees made up of government officials and private citizens from different fields, who meet twice a year to discuss the candidates and make recommendations for appropriate honours to be awarded by the King.
+Honours are split into classes ("orders") and are graded to distinguish different degrees of achievement or service, according to various criteria.
+Nominations are reviewed by honours committees made up of government officials and private citizens from different fields, who meet twice a year to discuss the candidates and make recommendations for appropriate honours to be awarded by the Sovereign.

+Selection and nomination

 New Year and Birthday honours

 A list of approximately 1,350 names is published twice a year, at the New Year and on the date of the Sovereign's (official) birthday.
 Since decisions are inevitably subjective, the twice-yearly honours lists often provoke criticism from those who feel strongly about particular cases.
 Candidates are identified by public or private bodies, by government departments, or are nominated by members of the public.
-Depending on their roles, those people selected by the honours committee are submitted either to the Prime Minister, Secretary of State for Foreign and Commonwealth Affairs, or Secretary of State for Defence for their approval before being sent to the Sovereign for final approval.
+Depending on their roles, those people selected by the honours committee are submitted either to the Prime Minister, Secretary of State for Foreign, Commonwealth and Development Affairs, or Secretary of State for Defence for their approval before being sent to the Sovereign for final approval.
 Certain honours are conferred solely at the Sovereign's discretion, such as appointments to the Order of the Garter, the Order of the Thistle, the Royal Victorian Order, and the Order of Merit.
-The honour's insignias are then presented by the Sovereign or his/her designated representative.
-The King (while still Prince of Wales), the Prince of Wales (while still Duke of Cambridge) and the Princess Royal deputised for Queen Elizabeth.
+The honours' insignia are then presented by the Sovereign or his representative at investitures held at Buckingham Palace, Windsor Castle or the Palace of Holyroodhouse; Prince Charles, Prince William and Princess Anne deputised for Queen Elizabeth II with William and Anne continuing to do so for King Charles III since his September 2022 accession.

 Prime Minister's Resignation Honours

 By convention, a departing prime minister is allowed to nominate Prime Minister's Resignation Honours, to reward political and personal service.
-In recent history, only Tony Blair and Gordon Brown have not taken up this privilege (although Brown did issue the 2010 Dissolution Honours to similar effect).
+In recent history, only Tony Blair and Gordon Brown have not taken up this privilege (although Brown did issue the 2010 Dissolution Honours).

+Special Honours

+As part of the British honours system, Special Honours are issued at the Monarch's pleasure at any given time.
+The Special Honours refer to the awards made within royal prerogative, operational honours, political honours and other honours awarded outside the New Years Honours and Birthday Honours.